oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 be the name of a PL/SQL procedure.
 A PL/SQL callback will be initiated only when the tag currently associated with a connection does not match the tag that is requested.
-A PL/SQL callback is most useful when using :ref:`drcp` because DRCP does not require a round-trip to invoke a PL/SQL session callback procedure.
+A PL/SQL callback is most useful when using :ref:`drcp` because DRCP does not require a :ref:`round-trip <roundtrips>` to invoke a PL/SQL session callback procedure.

 The PL/SQL session callback should accept two VARCHAR2 arguments: